What is Public Involvement?

 How can the RDS NENC help?

-In addition, the RDS NE runs a PI Consumer Panel.
-Researchers, who are clients of the RDS NE, are able to discuss their research projects with the panel.
-For details of the RDS NE PI Consumer Panel visit our Public Involvement Consumer Panel page.
+In addition, the RDS NENC runs a PI Consumer Panel.
+Researchers, who are clients of the RDS NENC, are able to discuss their research projects with the panel.
+For details of the RDS NENC PI Consumer Panel visit our Public Involvement Consumer Panel page.
 Our PI strategy can be found here.